Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Conclusions

-Throughout this work, we extensively investigate the presence of rate-induced tracking: $\Gamma^c(t)=\Gamma(ct)$.
+Throughout this work, we extensively investigate the presence of rate-induced tracking in rate parameter problems, that is, with $\Gamma^c(t)=\Gamma(ct)$ and $c>0$.
 There are types of transitions for which a tipping point may occur when the positive transition rate $c$ decreases.
-This is the case of some of the models that we analyze: there are two bounded open sets $I$ and $J$ such that $x'=f(t,x,\gamma)$ has the maximum number of hyperbolic solutions when $\gamma\in I$ but less if $\gamma\in J$; and there exists $T > 0$ such that $\Gamma(t)\in I$ for $|t|>T$ and $\Gamma(t)\in J$ for $|t|<T$.
-So, if the transition is fast, then $\Gamma$ takes ``safe" values (in $I$) for a long period of time, which guarantees the maximum number of hyperbolic solutions also for the transition equation.
-But if the rate is low, then $\Gamma(t)$ is ``dangerous" (in $J$) for a long period of time, and hence a locally pullback attractive solution representing a steady state of the system may become closer to the catastrophe solution than any previously fixed tolerance.
+This is the case of some of the models that we analyze: there are two bounded open sets $I$ and $J$ such that \eqref{eq:4intermediate}$_\gamma$ has the maximum number of hyperbolic solutions when $\gamma\in I$ but less if $\gamma\in J$; and there exists $T > 0$ such that $\Gamma(t)\in I$ for $|t|>T$ and $\Gamma(t)\in J$ for $|t|<T$.
+So, if the transition is fast, then $\Gamma^c$ takes ``safe'' values (in $I$) for a long period of time, which guarantees the maximum number of hyperbolic solutions also for the transition equation \eqref{eq:4Cparametrictransitionequation}$_c$.
+But if the rate is low, then $\Gamma^c(t)$ is ``dangerous'' (in $J$) for a long period of time, and hence a locally pullback attractive solution departing from a steady state of the past system may blow up in the concave case or approximate an undesired solution in the d-concave case.